BradJonesLLC/docker-haproxy-letsencrypt/README.md

 You will almost certainly want to create an image `FROM` this image or mount your `haproxy.cfg` at `/usr/local/etc/haproxy/haproxy.cfg`.

+### Alternatives

+HAProxy is powerful, but notoriously difficult to configure.
+If you don't require HAProxy's functionality per se, consider [this similar image for Nginx](https://github.com/BradJonesLLC/docker-nginx-letsencrypt).

 ### License and Copyright

 &copy; Brad Jones LLC, Licensed under GPL-2.
 Some components MIT license.